ChadBowler/social-network-api/README.md

  - `DELETE` - `http://localhost:3001/api/thoughts/thoughtId/reactions/:reactionId` - Removes a reaction from the thought referenced in the url.

+## Video Walkthrough

+Here is a [link](https://drive.google.com/file/d/1kZp377jX7B5O8SrilMJJphB20CZv7crz/view?usp=sharing) to the walkthrough video of the application.

 ## License

 * This application is licenced under the [MIT License](https://opensource.org/licenses/MIT)